Olympic basketball preview, July 28: U.S. men take the court, women's competition begins

 - Each averaged 6.9 assists; LeBron had 27.6 factors and 6.9 rebounds, whereas Jokic tallied 20.9 and 10.7

-- LeBron had eight NBA All-Star Sport alternatives, whereas Jokic had six
+- LeBron had eight NBA All-Star Recreation alternatives, whereas Jokic had six

 Word: LeBron entered the league at age 19, whereas Jokic began at 20